Science: its Power and Limitations

 The recognition of the theory-ladenness of facts has rather far-reaching consequences.
 Since we cannot prove scientific theories, it has been claimed that we can at least refute them.
 Thus scientific progress would be possible not through verification of theories but through refutation of theories that are wrong (Popper 1962).
 Theories would be refuted through facts that contradict them.
 However, since facts also imply theory to some extent, they do no longer have the independence, the force or "hardness" to refute theories in a definite and final way.
 Whenever we find a clash between a theory and a fact, we can no longer have an absolute assurance that the theory is faulty; maybe it is the fact.
 And thus a final resolutions of the problem seems difficult or impossible.

-I turns out that facts are not only theory-laden, they may also be value-laden, which means that we project values into them.
+It turns out that facts are not only theory-laden, they may also be value-laden, which means that we project values into them.
 As a result the whole scientific enterprise may at least to some extent reflect values that we take for granted (see below).
-Hence, "the image of science as pure value-free inquiry must be abandoned; there is no understanding nature independently of values."
-(Stephen Scales, January 15, 2013).
+Hence, "the image of science as pure value-free inquiry must be abandoned; there is no understanding nature independently of values"( Scales 1995).
 Laszlo (1973) developed "a general systems model of the evolution of science" that includes the role of values in the workings of science (reviewed in Sattler 1986, pp. 31-35).

 Ad hoc Hypotheses in Science